MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/people-picker-adaptive-card.md

 ### Update schema

-The following properties are the new additions to the `Input.ChoiceSet` schema to enable People Picker experience on the card.
+The following properties are the new additions to the `Input.ChoiceSet` schema to enable People Picker experience on the card:

 #### Input.ChoiceSet control